zahlabut/LogTool/LogTool_Python3/README.md

 This mode supports OSP18 deployd setup and applies analyzing PODs' logs on controller-0 for example.
 Provided options are: specific PODs, LogLevel, "Since Time".
-It will use "oc get pods" command to list the PODs within a project, followed by "oc logs -n <PROJECT> --timestamps <POD_NAME>" to create log files on the file system that are later on analyzed.
+It will use "oc get pods" command to list the PODs within a project, followed by "oc logs -n PROJECT --timestamps POD_NAME" to create log files on the file system that are later on analyzed.

 **10) OSP18 - use "openstack-must-gather" tool**